Computing the action of a matrix exponential on an interval via the $\star$-product approach: Mathematical Formulation

 Following \cite{pozza2023newk}, we introduce a spectral approximation framework to numerically solve Eq.~\eqref{eq:star_ode_full}.
 Let $\{p_k(t)\}_{k=0}^{M-1}$ denote the Legendre polynomials rescaled and shifted so that they are orthonormal on the interval of interest $\mathcal I=[-1,1]$, i.e.,

 with $\delta_{k\ell}$ the Kronecker delta.
-Since these polynomials form a basis for analytic functions over $\mathcal I$, for a given positive integer $M$, we can approximate each entry of the solution $U(t,s)$ by a truncated double expansion.
+Since these polynomials form the basis for the analytic functions in $\mathcal I$, for a given positive integer $M$, we can approximate each entry of the solution $U(t,s)$ by a truncated double expansion.

 where the Legendre–Fourier coefficients are given by

 For every pair \((i,j)\), these coefficients are collected into the $M \times M$ matrix (block)

 Hence, defining the vector